antoniasymeonidou/Pythontest/README.md

 # Simple Flask To-Do App

 A minimal Flask web app that allows users to add and delete tasks.
-No external APIs or databases — everything runs in memory.

 ## 🚀 Features